WOT

 Instructions

-• In a large mixing bowl, add the flour and salt, stir to combine.
+• In a large mixing bowl, add the flour and salt, and stir to combine.
 Pour the yeast water mixture over the flour and add the three tablespoons of extra virgin olive oil.
 Using a firm spatula or wooden spoon, stir to combine until you have a shaggy dough ball.

 • Cover the pan and let the dough rest in a warm area of your kitchen for one hour.

-*Tip – We heated up one cup of water and then put the steaming cup of water and the pan in the unused microwave so it was warm and cozy.
+*Tip – We heated one cup of water and then put the steaming cup of water and the pan in the unused microwave so it was warm and cozy.

-• After the one hour of rising, gently poke the dough all over with the tips of your fingers.
+• After one hour of rising, gently poke the dough all over with the tips of your fingers.

 • Sprinkle the salt flakes and rosemary over the garlic and oil mixture.